glitchub/rasping/README.md

         sudo apt update                  -- download latest package metadata

-        sudo apt -y upgrade              -- download and install updated packages, this may take a while
+        sudo apt -y upgrade              -- download and install updated packages, this will take a few minutes

         sudo reboot

-    WAit for the Pi to boot then log in with the new password.
-Enter the following:
+    Log back into the Pi with your new password and enter the following:

         sudo apt -y install git

         git clone https://github.com/glitchub/rasping

-    At this point you 'll have a "rasping" directory containing this repo.
+    At this point the Pi will have a "rasping" directory containing this repo.
     The file "rasping.cfg" defines all configurable parameters, and provides a detailed description of each.

         cd rasping